huynguy-db/arcion-docs/content/docs/references/mapper-reference.md

 #### Sources that support both catalog and schema
 For example, let's consider a PostgreSQL table `tpch.scale_0_01.lineitem`.
 Replicant maps this table to `tpch.scale_0_01.lineitem` in Unity Catalog.

-#### Use Mapper file to change the default namespace in Unity Catalog
+#### Use Mapper file to change default namespace mapping in Unity Catalog
 The precedding sections discuss the default mapping beahvior of Replicant.
 However, it's possible to map source namespace to a custom namespace using the Mapper configuration file.
 For example:

 ```YAML